Last updated: 20th December 2018

 What makes one lender say yes and another say no?

 What can I do to improve my chances of being accepted?

 Not every mortgage lenders application process is the same, so we’ll start by looking at the two key approaches in the mortgage market: automated versus human mortgage underwriting.

-But firstly, what is mortgage underwriting?
+What is mortgage underwriting?
 It’s the process a lender uses to determine if the risk (especially the risk that the borrower will default) of offering a mortgage loan to a particular borrower is acceptable.
-The definition of acceptability will be defined by a number of things, including a lenders risk appetite (how much risk the lender is prepared to take on).
+The definition of "acceptable" will be defined by a number of things, including a lender's risk appetite (how much risk the lender is prepared to take on).

 Automated underwriting: Computer says yes…or no